darkredz/Zeko-SQL-Builder/README.md

     }
 ```
 If you are using VertxDBPool you should cast the result to as io.vertx.ext.sql.ResultSet
+If you are using JascyncDBPool you should cast the result to as [com.github.jasync.sql.db.QueryResult](https://github.com/jasync-sql/jasync-sql/wiki/Executing-Statements#query)

 #### Preprocess Result Rows
 The query method accepts a lambda where you can process the raw data map to the POJO/entity class you need.